Rob Kirsch assists clients with controversial environmental issues, at the cusp of law, science and public policy.

-Assisting clients with high profile environmental issues is part of Mr. Kirsch's practice.
+Managing high-profile issues for energy clients is a focus of Mr. Kirsch's practice.
 He has represented proponents of energy, solid waste and manufacturing facilities before state and federal agencies.
-That work has included developing facility-wide permitting and permit appeal strategies, defense of IPP operators in administrative and civil proceedings, contract negotiations relating to energy production facilities, defending and attacking administrative decisions in judicial appeals and due diligence work in facility acquisitions.
+That work has included developing permit and permit appeal strategies, defense of IPP operators in administrative and civil proceedings, contract negotiations relating to energy production facilities, defending and attacking administrative decisions in judicial appeals, defense of energy development clients against claims of coastal damage, and due diligence work in facility acquisitions.

 Mr. Kirsch has devised and pursued many innovative permit applications and appeals.
 He advises about the environmental aspects of mergers and acquisitions, real estate transactions, SEC disclosure requirements, the implications of Sarbanes-Oxley and other environmental reporting obligations.
 He has counseled clients under the Resource Conservation and Recovery Act, the Toxic Substances Control Act, the Oil Pollution Act, the National Environmental Policy Act, the clean air and clean water acts, as well as state and federal laws relating to radioactive materials.